jpegleg/wormsign/README.md

 ## Skipping metadata output

-The `-as` and `-av` options are the same as `-a` and `-v` but without the file metadata collection.
+The `-as` and `-av` options are the same as `-s` and `-v` but without the file metadata collection.
 This is useful when that information is not desired or not supported.

 ## TOML config file